aimeos/aimeos-docs/src/admin/jsonadm/manage-resources.md

 }
 ```

-Within the `relationships` section, there can be one or more keys for the domain of the referenced items ("text" in this example).
-The `id` within the `data` section is the unique ID of the referenced item (e.g. from the text domain) and the `type` is the same as the domain.
+Within the `relationships` section, there can be one or more keys for the domain of the referenced items ("attribute" in this example).
+The `id` within the `data` section is the unique ID of the referenced item (e.g. from the attribute domain) and the `type` is the same as the domain.
 The key/value pairs in the `attributes` section can be anything that is returned by the *fromArray()* method of a lists item.

 The response of all POST requests will contain the same data structure as in the request.
 Also, the "meta" section including the "total" property is included which counts the number of created items: